 The second oldest college in Connecticut, Trinity College was founded in 1823 as Washington College, just five years after the disestablishment of Congregationalism as the state religion.
 Consistent with the forces of religious diversity and toleration at that time, the school’s charter prohibits the imposition of religious conformity on students, faculty members, or other members of the college.

 Highly compatible with religious pluralism, the Episcopal tradition welcomes vigorous intellectual life as well as diversity, inclusion, and innovation.
-Our diverse team of personnel including full time college employees, stipendiary staff, and affiliated personnel is currently led by The Rev. Trevor Beauford, interim college chaplain, and John Rose, interim director of Spiritual and Religious Life.
+Our diverse team of personnel including full time college employees, stipendiary staff, and affiliated personnel is led by The Rev. Marcus Halley, college chaplain and dean of spiritual and religious life.
 We hope you find a spiritual home among us and across campus wherever persons seek to serve one another in love and work together for the common good.

 The mission of the Office of Spiritual and Religious Life centers on these commitments: